A Couple of Poor, Polish-Speaking Romanians: Plot

 They walk to a field, where they find a drunk woman drinking outside her car.
 Parcha and Dzina jump onto the hood of the women's car.
 They learn that the woman is from Warsaw and she agrees to drive them.
 The woman gets angry because Parcha doesn't have a license with him.
 They have more absurd conversations, similar to those from earlier.
 The woman gets a call from her husband, who is worried she is going to crash.
 They end up crashing into a wild boar, injuring the woman.
 Parcha and Dzina steal her watch and go through her bag, but only find contraceptive pills.

 They set off on foot again until they come to a house.
 They knock on the door and an old man lets them in.
 Parcha asks to use the man's phone, but he has no phone.
 Dzina asks if they can stay the night and the old man agrees.
 In the bedroom of the house, Parcha continues to wonder where he left his phone and Dzina talks about making money from prostitution.
 Parcha tells her she need to find someone who will treat her right and asks if she has been tested for HIV.
 She asks if he can lend her five hundred dollars.
 Dzina gets up to use the bathroom and hangs herself.
 Parcha finds her still alive.
 She continues to talk and Parcha leaves.
 Dzina cuts herself down and runs after him.

 They board the coal barge Ibuprofen.
-Parcha orders dinner and goes to the bathroom to wash his hands, where he finds Dzina hanging.
-This time, her suicide attempt was successful.
+Parcha orders dinner and goes to the bathroom to wash his hands, where he finds Dzina dead from hanging herself.